 When healthcare providers diagnose multiple sclerosis (MS), they may use a few different tests.
-That’s because there isn’t necessarily one single test that can diagnose MS. Healthcare providers may request a magnetic resonance image (MRI) or test your spinal fluid to help them rule out other conditions and zero in on a diagnosis.
+That's because there isn't one single test that can diagnose MS. Healthcare providers may request a magnetic resonance image (MRI) or test your spinal fluid to help them rule out other conditions and zero in on a diagnosis.

 This machine takes pictures of the inside of your body and is an important test used for diagnosing MS. An MRI lets healthcare providers examine the nervous system for damage.
 Since the damage of MS can look like the damage caused by other conditions, this test is not always definitive.
 Learn more about MRIs.